 - Sleeping bag liner (will cut down your chances of bed bugs and mosquito attacks at night, plus it will keep you warmer)

-- Dry bag (to keep your evening clothes dry)
+- Dry bag (to keep your evening clothes and beer money dry)

 - Plastic bag (to keep any wet clothes away from the dry stuff!)